-The MP catalogs were stored in the computer internal HD, an 1 TB Samsung EVO 850 SSD, and the images on an external USB-3 LaCie storage or on a CentOS Linux NFS server with a gigabit ethernet connection capable of a high-speed transfer (about 100 MB/s sustained).
-Of course, being in a network server slows things a lot, at least 10-20 times slower than if it was stored in a local drive, even more, if this drive is an SSD.
+The MP catalogs were stored in the computer internal HD, an 1 TB Samsung EVO 850 SSD, and the images on an external USB-3 LaCie storage or on a CentOS Linux NFS server with a gigabit Ethernet connection capable of a high-speed transfer (about 100 MB/s sustained).
+Of course, being in a network server slows things a lot, at least 10-20 times slower than if it was stored on a local drive, even more, if this drive is an SSD.

-My computer is not new but perfectly adequate for my work.
-It's a 2.7 GHz i5 Quad-Core iMac with 32 GB of memory and a 1 TB SSD.
+My computer is (was) not new but perfectly adequate for my work.
+It's a 2.7 GHz i5-2500S Quad-Core iMac with 32 GB of memory and a 1 TB SSD.
 Note that I repeated this using a Windows Acer i7 2.7 GHz Quad-Core notebook with very close results, so clearly it was not a hardware or operating system issue.

 And to complete, MP is a 32-bit application that will not run on OSX 10.15 and up.